validatedpatterns-sandbox/hypershift/README.md

 ### ACK S3 Controller

 1. Enable this feature:
   - Edit `values-global.yaml`
-     * Set `.main.clusterGroupName` to `prod`
+    - Set `.main.clusterGroupName` to `prod`
   - Edit `values-hypershift.yaml`
-     * Provide the region to create the bucket in
+    - Provide the region to create the bucket in
-     * Provide the bucket name
+    - Provide the bucket name
-     * set `.global.s3.createBucket` to `true`
+    - set `.global.s3.createBucket` to `true`

 1. For both hypershift and aws s3 controller we need to configure secrets that use your aws credentials.
 The default uses `~/.aws/credentials` for parsing the credential.

-1. If you elect to not use ACK for creating your s3 bucket, please see the **NOTE** below.
-Some extra configuration is necessary to ensure you don't deploy extra operators and configurations you don't need.

 ### oAuth Provider

 1. Enable this feature:
   - Edit `values-global.yaml`
-    * Set `.main.clusterGroupName` to `prod`
+    - Set `.main.clusterGroupName` to `prod`
   - Edit `values-hypershift.yaml`
-    * Set `.global.oauth.github.clientID`
+    - Set `.global.oauth.github.clientID`
-    * Set `.global.oauth.github.orgs.name`
+    - Set `.global.oauth.github.orgs.name`
   - Edit `values-secret-hypershift.yaml.template` or `~/values-secret-hypershift.yaml`
-    * Uncomment the following block:
+    - Uncomment the following block:

     ```yaml
     - name: oauthCreds
       fields: